Loading...

 | 21 | Norfolk County Council | +5.0% |

-Councils are ranked within comparable groups.
-All-in-one councils (unitary, metropolitan, London boroughs) provide all services and are directly comparable.
-District and county councils are ranked separately because they split services between them.
+Councils are ranked inside groups of councils that do the same jobs.
+All-in-one councils (unitary, metropolitan, London boroughs) run all services, so they are ranked together.
+District and county councils are ranked on their own, because they share services between them.

-Total service budget divided by the population the council serves.
-This normalises for council size so you can fairly compare a large city council with a smaller rural one.
+The total service budget divided by the number of people the council looks after.
+This evens things out for council size, so you can fairly compare a large city council with a smaller rural one.